LewisTrundle/tactihelm-l5project/user-study/participant-brief.md

 3. complete questionnaires and interview and return equipment.
 4. cycle from **home to work** normally and complete NASA-TLX questionnaire.

 Task 1 will be performed the day you are given TactiHelm.
 Tasks 2 and 3 will be performed the day after you are given TactiHelm.
-Task 4 can be performed any day within three days of performing the previous tasks.
+Task 4 can be performed any day within seven days of performing the previous tasks.
 Please note that this experiment is not a test of your ability.

 **What data will you collect?**